Gloved hands prepare a medical device for the regulatory submissions process.

 Your Quality Management System (QMS) is the backbone of your operations, but establishing and maintaining it is a continuous effort.
 Medical device companies face considerable challenges in building and improving their quality processes to keep up with evolving standards and the complexities of their own growth.
 A compliant QMS isn’t just about passing an audit; it’s about embedding quality into every aspect of your device’s lifecycle, from design and development to manufacturing and distribution.
 This requires dedicated resources and a company-wide commitment to quality that goes far beyond simply checking boxes on a form.

-Meeting Post-Market Surveillance Requirements
+Preparing for Post-Market Surveillance

 Your regulatory responsibilities don’t end once your device receives clearance or approval.
 Post-market surveillance is a critical and ongoing requirement where you must monitor your device’s real-world performance, collect data, and report any adverse events.
 For companies that sell products internationally, this process becomes even more complex due to varying requirements across different markets.
 Efforts toward global regulatory harmonization aim to streamline these processes, but for now, managing post-market activities demands a robust system for tracking data and staying compliant with the rules in every region where you operate.